Self-supervised Learning for Semi-supervised Temporal Language Grounding: Introduction

-To tackle the above challenges, in this paper, we introduce self-supervised learning to improve the semi-supervised temporal language grounding.
-Our proposed framework consists of two parts: pseudo label generation and self-supervised feature learning.
+The goal of this paper is to tackle the above challenges.
+Our proposed framework correspondingly consists of two parts: pseudo label generation and self-supervised feature learning.
 The pseudo label generation aims at producing more precise pseudo labels for different types of grounding models.
-In the semi-supervised training process, a teacher model that produces instant pseudo labels is used to leverage unlabeled data.
-The self-supervised feature learning contains inter-modal and intra-modal contrastive learning.
-We design two types of sequential data perturbations: time lagging and time scaling, which can make the grounding model more robust and also focus more on the semantics of video content to preserve consistency within the video modality and between the video and text modalities.
-Our proposed framework is named as \textbf{S}emi-supervised \textbf{T}emporal \textbf{L}anguage \textbf{G}rounding (STLG).
+In the semi-supervised training process, we adopt the teacher-student scheme to use a teacher model to produce instant pseudo labels for the student model to leverage unlabeled data.
+The self-supervised feature learning includes intra-modal and inter-modal contrastive learning, for learning video feature representations under the constraint of video content consistency and video-text alignment, respectively.
+To produce different views of a sample, we design two types of sequential data perturbations: time lagging and video compression simulation, which can make the learned video features more robust and also focus more on the semantics of video content to preserve consistency within the video modality and between the video and text modalities.
+Our proposed framework is abbreviated as S$^4$TLG (\textbf{S}elf-\textbf{S}upervised \textbf{S}emi-\textbf{S}upervised \textbf{T}emporal \textbf{L}anguage \textbf{G}rounding).

-In summary, our main contributions are summarized as follows: \begin{itemize}[noitemsep,nolistsep] \item To the best of our knowledge, we are the first study semi-supervised temporal language grounding and propose a general framework that works well for both regression-based and proposal-based grounding models. \item We have designed two effective temporal perturbations and inter-modal and intra-modal contrastive losses for self-supervised feature learning to improve language grounding performance. \item We extensively tested the proposed STLG on two challenging out-of-distribution datasets and achieve results comparable to fully-supervised baselines for regression-based and proposal-based models. \end{itemize}
+In summary, our main contributions are summarized as follows: 1) To the best of our knowledge, we are the first to study semi-supervised temporal language grounding and propose a general framework that works well for both regression-based and proposal-based grounding models.
+2) We have specifically designed inter-modal and intra-modal contrastive losses for self-supervised feature learning in temporal language grounding, which can effectively improve grounding performance.
+3) We extensively tested the proposed S$^4$TLG on two challenging out-of-distribution datasets and achieve results comparable to fully-supervised baselines for regression-based and proposal-based models.